adamposledni/mindsphere-sdk-dotnet/README.md

 ### 1) Usage with ASP.<i></i></i>NET Core

-Register service in the *Startup.cs* with credentials settings
+Register service in the *Startup.cs* with credentials settings.

 ```csharp
 services.AddHttpClient(); // SDK needs HttpClient in the DI container